 There are many types of plywood for construction.
 Markings are indicated with an ‘X’ to refer to its intended use for an outdoor project whereas the construction grade is indicated in the first two letters.

 Two of the most common are CDX plywood and ACX plywood.
-We recommend researching the utility grade and the right plywood measurement suitable for your wood project.
+I recommend researching the utility grade and the right plywood measurement suitable for your wood project.

-This is one of the most common types of exterior plywood.
-CDX plywood is one of the affordable options out there that’s also sturdy due to its construction grade.
+CDX plywood is one of the most common types of exterior plywood.
+It stands out as an affordable and sturdy option due to its construction grade.

 Marine plywood is considered one of the highest quality exterior plywood.
 It is made from premium quality douglas fir.
 These are knot-free sheets which reduces the risks of water pockets in the wood.